-DELEGATE approval of the application and the issuing of the decision notice to the Head of Development and Master Planning in order to complete the list of conditions including those contained within this report and to secure a S106 agreement to cover the following matters:
+DELEGATE approval of the application and the issuing of the decision notice to the Head of Planning and Development in order to complete the list of conditions including those contained within this report and to secure a S106 agreement to cover the following matters:

-- 1. Public open space provisions comprising of an off-site commuted sum (£18,850). - 2.
-Metro Cards (£5,000) - 3.
+- 1. Sustainable Travel Fund (£4,000) - 2.
 Arrangements for the future maintenance and management of surface water drainage infrastructure within the site.

-In the circumstances where the S106 agreement has not been completed within 3 months of the date of the Committee's resolution then the Head of Development and Master Planning shall consider whether permission should be refused on the grounds that the proposals are unacceptable in the absence of the benefits that would have been secured; if so, the Head of Development and Master Planning is authorised to determine the application and impose appropriate reasons for refusal under Delegated Powers.
+In the circumstances where the S106 agreement has not been completed within 3 months of the date of the Committee's resolution then the Head of Planning and Development shall consider whether permission should be refused on the grounds that the proposals are unacceptable in the absence of the benefits that would have been secured; if so, the Head of Planning and Development is authorised to determine the application and impose appropriate reasons for refusal under Delegated Powers.